+'''

 Nil_def "Nil::'a list == Abs_list(NIL)"

 Cons_def "x#(xs::'a list) ==

 Abs_list(CONS (Atom(Inl(x))) (Rep_list xs))"

+'''

-We then forget about NIL and CONS.
+We then forget about $N\!I\!L$ and $CO\!N\!S$ .

 Isabelle's Datatype Package

 Similar to the typedef syntax, Isabelle provides the datatype syntax to support the construction of a datatype:

+'''

 datatype 'a list = Nil | Cons 'a ('a list)

+'''

 In particular, this automates the proofs of:

-- the induction theorem;
+- the induction theorem:

 - distinctness;

 - injectivity of constructors.

-526The datatype syntax is very convenient since the complex construction we have seen today is transparent to the normal user.
+The datatype syntax is very convenient since the complex construction we have seen today is transparent to the normal user.
 In particular, proofs of the induction theorem are automated.
 This is in contrast to the construction of nat where this theorem was not generated automatically.
 So why didn't we use the datatype syntax to define nat, since it is so much more convenient?
 The reason is that we needed nat to define S-expressions, so the type nat must exist before there can be a datatype package, and so the datatype package cannot be used to define nat.
 Isabelle's Datatype Package Similar to the typedef syntax, Isabelle provides the datatype syntax to support the construction of a datatype: datatype 'a list = Nil | Cons 'a ('a list) In particular, this automates the proofs of:

-- the induction theorem;
+- the induction theorem:

-- distinctness;
+- distinctness:

 - injectivity of constructors.

-The package also works for mutually and indirectly recursive datatype definitions.

-Question: Why didn't we use this package to define nat^{526} ?
+Question: Why didn't we use this package to define $nat^{512}$ ?

-526The datatype syntax is very convenient since the complex construction we have seen today is transparent to the normal user.
+The datatype syntax is very convenient since the complex construction we have seen today is transparent to the normal user.

 In particular, proofs of the induction theorem are automated.
 This is in contrast to the construction of nat where this theorem was not generated automatically.

 So why didn't we use the datatype syntax to define nat, since it is so much more convenient?

 The reason is that we needed nat to define S-expressions, so the type nat must exist before there can be a datatype package, and so the datatype package cannot be used to define nat.

 26 Summary of HOL Library / Outlook on Modeled Systems

 Summary

 In the previous weeks, we looked at how the different parts of mathematics are encoded in the Isabelle/HOL library:

 - Orders

 - Sets

 - Functions

 - (Least) fixpoints and induction

 - (Well-founded) recursion

 - Arithmetic

 - Datatypes

+Summary (Cont.)

-We conclude: HOL is a logical framework for theoretical computer science.
+We conclude: HOL is a logical framework for computer science.
 Its features are:

 - a clean methodology, which can be supported automatically to a surprising extent;

 - a powerful set theory and proof support;

-- adequate theories for arithmetics (proof-support: not quite satisfactory so far);
+- adequate theories for arithmetics;

 - a package for induction;

 - a package for recursion;

 - a package for datatypes.

 Outline

-We will now look at how various formalisms (specification and programming languages) can be embedded in HOL:
+We could now look at how various formalisms (specification and programming languages) can be embedded in HOL:

-- Z and data-refinement
+- the specification language Z

 - Imperative languages

 - Denotational semantics and functional languages

-- Object-oriented languages (Java-Light ...)
+- Object-oriented languages (Java-Light . . . )

+In previous years, a varying choice of these topics has been presented.
+Now, we do imperative languages in the lecture and something resembling functional languages in the labs.

 27 IMP

 27.1 IMP: Introduction

 IMP is a small imperative programming language.
 We study how its syntax and semantics are represented in HOL.

 27 IMP

 27.1 IMP: Introduction

 IMP is a small imperative programming language.
 We study how its syntax and semantics are represented in HOL.

-Semantics come in different flavors527:
+Semantics come in different flavors: